 The main goal of any e-commerce store is obtaining sales and conversions.
-A big part of success depends on offering a flawless payment process on your website.
+A big part of the success depends on offering a flawless payment process on your Website.
 This is not as easy as it sounds.

-First, customers normally have to go through several steps to make a purchase and it is common for many to abandon the cart before reaching the final step.
-Second, WordPress has been designed with blogging, not e-commerce in mind.
-Thus, it is impossible to let your users enjoy the instant checkout without integrating one of the WordPress payment plugins.
+First, customers typically have to go through several steps to make a purchase, and it is common for many to abandon the cart before reaching the final stage.
+Second, WordPress has been designed with blogging, not e-commerce, in mind.
+Thus, it is impossible to let your users enjoy instant checkout without integrating WordPress payment plugins.

 Payment Gateway or Payment Processor?

 Let's begin by clarifying the difference between a WordPress payment processor and a WordPress payment gateway.

 A payment processor is a company whose job is to process credit and debit card transactions for a business.
 The payment process moves funds from one account to the other.
 There are two kinds of payment processors: front-end processors and back-end processors.
 Some well-known payment processors are Paypal, Stripe, Ayden, and Square.